‘I have a dream’.

 3. He chooses words that paint vivid pictures in the minds of his audience.

 At 1:05 we’re imagining people “seared in the flames of withering injustice”, or at 1:37 “crippled by manacles of segregation and chains of discrimination”.
-His carefully selected visual word choices continue throughout.
+His use of image-based, sensory language throughout makes his message more relatable, compelling, and memorable.

-4. He expertly uses contrast.
-It’s a device he employs not only in what he says but how he says it.
+4. He expertly employs contrast not only in what he says but how he says it.

 Let’s start with what he says.
 Look again at the brutality of the language in bullet point 3.
 Then contrast it with his words at 2:33.
 These later words paint a unifying picture as we visualise “sit[ting] down together at the table of brotherhood”.
 His words tell us: Not that outdated reality any longer, but this visionary new one.

 And his vocal delivery mirrors his words.
 Just listen to the contrast between the opening minute and the closing one.
-King expertly weaves together vocal elements, and we’ll explore some of these and how he works them to his advantage now.
+King expertly weaves together and uses to his advantage different vocal elements, which we’ll explore now.

 5. He builds urgency by quickening his pace.

-His leisurely opening is 92 words a minute versus the rapidity of his words by the end - 145 a minute.
-He varies his pace, yet notice he never sounds rushed.
+His leisurely opening is 92 words a minute but by the end of his speech he's clocking 145 a minute.
+He varies his pace, yet never sounds rushed.
 Conversationally we speak between 120 and 160 words a minute.
 That suggests he’s slowed his opening, so he can build speed without sounding rushed later in his speech.

-6. He varies his volume to bring vocal interest.
+6. He varies his volume for vocal interest.

 There’s musicality to his voice.
 At times, his use of intonation is so musical it’s almost like he’s singing.
 There’s no better example of how you can use the rise and fall of your voice (patterns of pitch), to create that musicality than at 5:10.
 Here King employs rhyme and repetition but it’s how he uses his voice to deliver both that is notable.